izugn/salifort_motor/README.md

 # Modeling Approach:
 Describe the machine learning models you used (e.g., Logistic Regression, Random Forest), including any preprocessing, class balancing, and hyperparameter tuning steps.

+1. Logistic Regression Model
+We can utilize logistic regression model in this binary classification task.
+Before splitting the data, the following preparations are done:
+- Categorical variables are handled appropriately: 'salary' is encoded using LabelEncoder; 'department' is one-hot encoded using pd.get_dummies()
+- Data types are optimized for memory efficiency: Binary columns are converted to uint8; Float columns remain as float64; Integer columns are converted to uint8

+Feature Engineering & Analysis
+A correlation matrix is created using a heatmap to understand relationships between numerical features;
+The model is sensitive to outliers, hence outliers in 'time_spend_company' is removed;
+Check for class imbalance in the target variable ('left'): it is not extremely imbalanced Model Development
+Data is split into three sets: 60% training, 20% validation, 20% test Features are standardized using StandardScaler Implements GridSearchCV to find optimal hyperparameters for logistic regression:
+Searches through different regularization strengths (C) Tests both L1 and L2 penalties
+Uses 'liblinear' and 'saga' solvers
+Implements balanced class weights
+Uses 5-fold cross-validation
+Model Evaluation
+Evaluates model performance using multiple metrics:
+Classification reports showing precision, recall, and F1-score ROC curves for both validation and test sets with AUC scores Confusion matrices for both validation and test sets Visualizations are created using matplotlib and seaborn for easy interpretation Key Features
+Uses best practices for machine learning workflows Handles data preprocessing comprehensively
+Implements cross-validation and hyperparameter tuning Provides thorough model evaluation with multiple metrics Creates clear visualizations for model performance

 # Key Metrics:
 Summarize the model performance metrics (e.g., accuracy, AUC, F1-score).
 You can present them in tables or with confusion matrix images.
 # Graphs: